axchadxs/maze/README.md

 - Guarantees finding a solution if one exists
 - Visualizes the exploration process in real-time

+**Pathfinding: Breadth-First Search (BFS)**
+- Finds the shortest path (in number of steps) on an unweighted grid
+- Explores nodes by layers outward from the start until it reaches the end
+- Implemented: BFS is available as an alternative solver in the app
+- Useful when you want the shortest route rather than the first-found route

 ### Technologies
 - **Python 3** - Core programming language
 - **Tkinter** - GUI framework for visualization